 The view from the Eiffel Tower is unique.
 While I think it’s worth every euro, there are places in Paris where you can also enjoy spectacular views.
 Cheaper or even free.

-• Arc de Triomphe overlooking all 12 avenues that radiate out from the monument – including the most famous Avenue des Champs Élysées (full admission €13)
+- Arc de Triomphe overlooking all 12 avenues that radiate out from the monument – including the most famous Avenue des Champs Élysées.

-• La Grande Arche Monument with a photography museum in the modern and architecturally interesting part of Paris, La Defense (full admission €17)
+- La Grande Arche Monument with a photography museum in the modern and architecturally interesting La Défense area of Paris.

-• The Sacré-Coeur Basilica at the top of Montmartre, where you can sit in the grass during the day and enjoy the view of beautifully lit Paris in the evening (free); for €7 you can climb into the dome
+- Sacré-Coeur Basilica at the top of Montmartre, where you can sit on the grass during the day and enjoy the view of beautifully lit Paris in the evening (free).
+For a small fee, you can climb into the dome.

-• Montparnasse skyscraper which offers one of the best views of Paris, including the Eiffel Tower not far from here (full admission €21)
+- Montparnasse skyscraper which offers one of the best views of Paris, including the Eiffel Tower.

-• Lafayette Gallery with a roof terrace, which is open free of charge from Monday to Saturday from 10:00 to 20:00 and on Sundays and public holidays from 11:00 to 20:00.
+- Lafayette Gallery with a roof terrace, which is open free of charge from Monday to Saturday from 10:00 to 20:00 and on Sundays and public holidays from 11:00 to 20:00.

-• Cruise on the Seine will show you Paris from a completely different angle, and it’s definitely worth it.
-Many sights are located right on the banks of the Seine – the Eiffel Tower, the Louvre, Orsay or Petit Palais museums, Notre Dame Cathedral or the Conciergerie Fortress (full admission €16)
+- Cruise on the Seine will show you Paris from a completely different angle, and it’s definitely worth it.
+There are many sights right on the banks of the Seine – the Eiffel Tower, the Louvre, Orsay and Petit Palais museums, Notre Dame Cathedral and the Conciergerie Fortress.

-14. Free sights
+13. Free sights

 Many sights are free in Paris.
 For example, admire the three domes of the neoclassical La Madeleine Church, see the golden mosaic of Christ inside the Sacré-Coeur Basilica or visit the Petit Palais art museum on the Avenue des Champs Élysées.